lmjaedentai/billy-telegram/README.md

 | `/more`       | explore more function from billy               |            |
 | `/help`       | ask for support                                |            |

+## Feedback
+You can submit bug report or suggestion in [issue page](https://github.com/lmjaedentai/billy-telegram/issues/new/choose) of this repo

 ## Thanks to
 - [Pyrogram](https://t.me/pyrogramchat) Community Helper that help me so much.